 Fitting the Pants

 First check out the pant Width for the Dogi Size selected.
 Double the Width (D) should ideally be equal to your waist plus about 25 cm to give you freedom of movement.
 If it's too big, you should choose a Dogi Size one knotch below what's indicated by the Chest Size.
-For aikidoka with large waists, it will be too small, and you should choose a bigger Dogi Size for pants.
+For aikidoka with large waists, it will be too small, and you should choose a B version or a bigger Dogi Size for pants.

 When you have fixed the Dogi Size, the last column in the size table will give you the standard Leg (E) at the front.
 Aikidoka usually like the pants to hang somewhere between knee and the ankle but not visible below the hakama hem.
 If they're too long, customize the length.